johnsonjh/duma/README.md

 ### Memory Leak Detection

-- All memory allocation is protocoled from **DUMA** together with the filename and linenumber of the calling function.
+- All memory allocation is protocol-ed from **DUMA** together with the file-name and line number of the calling function.
 The `atexit()` function checks if each allocated memory block was freed.
 To disable leak detection add the preprocessor definition `DUMA_SO_NO_LEAKDETECTION` or `DUMA_LIB_NO_LEAKDETECTION` to `DUMA_OPTIONS` in the Makefile.

-  - If a leak is reported without a source filename or line number, but is reproducible with the same pointer, set a conditional breakpoint on the function `void * duma_alloc_return( void * address)`, for example, using the **gdb** command `'break duma_alloc_return if address==0x123'`
+  - If a leak is reported without a source file-name or line number, but is reproducible with the same pointer, set a conditional breakpoint on the function `void * duma_alloc_return( void * address)`, for example, using the **gdb** command `'break duma_alloc_return if address==0x123'`